parrt/msds689/projects/iforest/iforest.md

 The isolation forest algorithm is original and beautiful in its simplicity; and also seems to work very well, with a few known weaknesses.
 The academic paper is extremely readable

-I have provided some useful code to plot the results of and test your implementation.
+I have provided some useful code to test and plot the results of your implementation.

+**WARNING**: There are sample implementations out there.
+I will be using [MOSS](https://theory.stanford.edu/~aiken/moss) to compare your programs together and against the known implementations.
+For example, here are two sample implementations:  [mgckind/iso_forest at github](https://github.com/mgckind/iso_forest/blob/master/iso_forest.py) and [Unsupervised Fraud Detection: Isolation Forest at Kaggle](https://www.kaggle.com/rgaddati/unsupervised-fraud-detection-isolation-forest).
+You may read these but absolutely no copying.
+You must learn to implement recursive tree algorithms yourself.

 ## Data sets

 For this project, we'll use three data sets:

-* [Credit card fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud); download, unzip to get `creditcard.csv`
+* [Kaggle credit card fraud competition data set](https://www.kaggle.com/mlg-ulb/creditcardfraud); download, unzip to get `creditcard.csv`

 * Get cancer data into `cancer.csv` by executing [savecancer.csv](https://github.com/parrt/msds689/blob/master/projects/iforest/savecancer.py) that I provide.

 * [http.csv.zip](https://github.com/parrt/msds689/blob/master/projects/iforest/http.csv.zip); download, unzip to get `http.csv`.

-These files are not that large, but for a pure Python solution to the isolation forest, they are too big.
-For example, my solution takes a few minutes to plow through the credit card data.
-(My hybrid python/C solution takes about two seconds.)
+These files are not that large, but a pure Python solution for isolation forest takes too long on the whole file: 2.5 minutes on `creditcard.csv` and 5 minutes on `http.csv`.
+(My hybrid python/C solution takes about two seconds. ha!)

+## Visualization of normal versus anomaly separation

+Using [plot_anomalies.py](https://github.com/parrt/msds689/blob/master/projects/iforest/plot_anomalies.py), which I provide for you, you can see the results of the isolation forest trying to detect anomalies.
+These data sets all have known targets indicating normal versus anomaly, but this information is only used during testing and not during training.
+In other words, we use this information to discover how well we can separate the distribution of normal versus anomalous observations.
+The section provides a number of results, but yours might look different because of the inherent randomness involved in selecting subsets of the data and constructing random trees.

 <center>
 <table border=0>